Coreykwiat/Peek-A-Boo-Account-Finder-Python-Version/README.md

 # Peek-A-Boo-Python-Version

-Peek-A-Boo uses Selenium to exploit "Forgot Password" and "Sign Up" on websites to find out if the email has any accounts linked to it
+Peek-A-Boo uses Selenium to exploit "Forgot Password" and "Sign Up" on websites to find out if the email has any accounts linked to it.

 Currently supports: Pinterest, TikTok, VSCO, Facebook, Instagram, LinkedIn, Twitter, Roblox, and Snapchat Now with added support to get ending digits of a phone number associated with the Gmail if it is a Gmail account along with associated Emails.